xlegendario/lojiq-client-portal/public/guide/README.txt

     Caption on the page: "Where an offer waits for your answer."

 shot-04   Store Orders
+    Store Orders with the Offers tab open and one row carrying Accept / Counter / Deny.
+    Caption on the page: "Same answer, on an order you did not place."

+shot-05   Store Orders
-    Store Orders with the Issues tab visible in the sidebar.
+    Store Orders with the Issues tab open, and the tab visible in the sidebar with its count.
-    Caption on the page: "Orders that come to you, rather than from you."
+    Caption on the page: "The one tab that only exists on this side."

-shot-05   Returns
+shot-06   Returns
     The Returns section with one return open.
     Caption on the page: "Returns, from registration to closed."

-shot-06   Finance
+shot-07   Finance
     Open Payments with a few rows selected and the pay button in frame.
     Caption on the page: "Several open amounts, one payment."